-According to the Oxford English dictionary, sustainability refers to “the ability to be maintained at a certain rate or level” (https://www.lexico.com/definition/sustainability).
-Thus sustainability could refer to a host of activities including financial, social, ethical, ecological and environmental practices that maintain these sectors at a certain acceptable level.
+Sustainability could, therefore, refer to a host of activities including financial, social, ethical, ecological and environmental practices.
+These practices maintain the afore-mentioned sectors at a certain acceptable level.

 Corporate sustainability or responsibility is a set of prioritized strategic actions.
-These operations ensure that there are systems in place to ensure the accountability of the company to its employees, customers, investors, and the communities that they operate in and impact.
+These operations ensure that there are systems in place to ensure the accountability of the company: accountability to its employees, customers, investors, and the communities that they operate in and impact.
 They are used in investment considerations, risk assessment strategies, and risk management processes.
-In addition, a good corporate sustainability practice can help businesses contribute to meeting the United Nations’ Sustainable Development Goals (UN Global ).
+In addition, a good corporate sustainability practice can help businesses contribute to meeting the United Nations’ Sustainable Development Goals (UN Global).

-Corporate environmental sustainability refers to the practices by which an individual firm can effectively manage and control the harm inflicted upon the natural environment by its processes, products, and business models (Pogutz S et al. 2011).
+Corporate environmental sustainability refers to the practices by which an individual firm can effectively manage and control the harm inflicted upon the natural environment.
+This can be done by optimizing its processes, products, and business models (Pogutz S et al. 2011).

 PlantaCorp thus tries to encourage environmentally sustainable practices at its own operational, customer and employee levels.

 Social sustainability refers to a set of formal and informal practices thatactively support the capacity of current and future generations to create healthy and livable communities (Western Australia Council of Social Services (WACOSS).

 Economic growth can and should occur without damaging the social fabric of a community or harming the environment.US President’s Council on Sustainable Development